ColinJClemence/DataScienceStuff/curriculum/week-08/1.2-pc-lab-aws-s3-ec2/readme.md

 <a name="ind-practice"></a>
+# Independent Practice and Lab with S3
 ## Simple Storage Service [S3] (5 min)

+Complete the two tasks below in groups:
-In pairs: go ahead and follow the [tutorial for S3](https://aws.amazon.com/getting-started/tutorials/backup-files-to-amazon-s3/).
+1. In pairs: go ahead and follow the [tutorial for S3](https://aws.amazon.com/getting-started/tutorials/backup-files-to-amazon-s3/).
     The steps should be super simple to follow.
 Any questions?

     **Check:** what's a practical case you can envision using S3 for?
     > Answer: storing input dataset, storing result tables.
 It's like Dropbox

     **Bonus 1:** Create a folder in our bucket and upload a csv file **Bonus 2:** Delete folders and buckets in the AWS cosole

+2. Using the AWS CLI with Amazon S3

+AWS products allow you to go back and forth between products in the command line.
+You are able to copy files back and forth from your command line, without ever having to click on the web interface.
+How cool is that?

+Find the command to show the recent s3 bucket you created: Use the [Cheat Sheet](https://github.com/toddm92/aws/wiki/AWS-CLI-Cheat-Sheet) for the AWSCLI.

 <a name="conclusion"></a>
 ## Conclusion (5 min)